 Investors are searching for companies that have a strong potential for future growth, earnings, and market share.
 This could be tied to emerging markets, dominant companies in established industries, technological developments, and growing companies that have contracts with key industry players, among a huge list of indicators that a company may be a solid long-term investment.
 In the sections below I describe the traditional classifications of publicly traded companies.

 Broadly, companies classified as growth stocks can provide you the highest returns and they also come with the highest risk and volatility.
-Growth stocks traditionally have a high P/E ratio, meaning that the stock’s value in the market is high relative to its actual earnings.
+Growth stocks traditionally have a higher P/E ratio, meaning that the stock’s value in the market is high relative to its actual earnings.
 Investors are paying a premium for a share today with the expectation of large future growth.
 In growth companies, management tends to reinvest earnings rather than pay a dividend.
 Disruptive and creative companies may experience years of slim profit margins, but investors may still flock to the stock due to the revolutionary future potential of the company.

-Whenever I’ve asked this question about a company, the reason I’m usually on that company in the first place is because improvements or innovations in technology are creating new markets or entirely shaking up existing markets.
+We’re currently in one of the busiest times in history for industry-disrupting technology.
+Innovation is creating new markets and revolutionizing existing markets.
 Investors in growth stocks usually see a huge long-term potential, even if this means short-term operations or financial position may be shaky.

 Examples of Growth Stocks: